Lung cancer screening: History

-Systematic examination of lung cancer screening began in the 1970s when the National Cancer Institute sponsored clinical trials to examine chest x-rays and sputum cytology at Johns Hopkins, Memorial Sloan-Kettering Cancer Center, and Mayo Clinic.
-In the Mayo Clinic study, termed "The Mayo Lung Project," researchers randomized over 9000 male smokers age 45 and older to receive either chest x-ray and sputum screening three times a year or annual chest x-ray screening.
+Systematic examination of lung cancer screening began in the 1970s when the National Cancer Institute (NCI) sponsored clinical trials to examine chest x-rays and sputum cytology at Johns Hopkins, Memorial Sloan-Kettering Cancer Center, and Mayo Clinic.
+In the Mayo Clinic study, termed "The Mayo Lung Project," researchers randomized over 9,000 male smokers age 45 and older to receive either chest x-ray and sputum screening three times a year, or annual chest x-ray screening.
 The results showed that more frequent screening resulted in higher resectability rate (more early-stage detection) but made no difference in mortality from lung cancer.
 Chest x-ray screenings were found to detect 6 times as many new cancers as sputum tests, proving the disutility of sputum tests in lung cancer screening.
-Unfortunately, results from the Mayo Lung Project and the Hopkins and Memorial Sloan-Kettering studies were eventually discredited due to failure to account for lead time and length time bias.
+However, the results from the Mayo Lung Project and the Hopkins and Memorial Sloan-Kettering studies were eventually discredited, due to failure to account for lead time and length time bias.
 Since none demonstrated reduced lung cancer incidence or mortality between randomized groups, chest x-ray was determined to be an ineffective screening tool.